 These are the findings from Public Lands on the organic turf management pilot:

 - Public Lands found that watering correctly, improving soil structure, and seeding to build a strong turf is the most important aspect of keeping a healthy turf for play on fields.

 - The pilot helped them look at other products and find better solutions other than routinely spraying herbicides.

 - Added organic amendments helped the turf grow and have a longer longevity.

 - Turf quality was maintained, but required more labor along with the organic product.

 - It is expensive to purchase the organic products.
 The organic product costs 2.5 times more than the traditional method of using pre-emergent and fertilizers.
 An annual cost per acre to apply an organic product is $1,946.
 Traditional turf management costs $780 per acre.

 - Mixing and applying four different organic products is labor-intensive.
 It would be better to find one product that can be applied as-is.

 - There are specific weeds that are too resilient for the turf to choke out.
 Those weeds needed to be pulled manually or sprayed with other means so they do not take over the turf.

-Public Lands states that at this point they are not giving up on herbicides as it is inexpensive way to control undesirable weeds.
-However, the pilot has helped them find new ways to amend soils and overseed with grass to maintain a strong vibrant turf.
-If the focus remains on keeping the turf vibrant and thriving, then herbicide is minimal.
+Public Lands concluded they will not pursue solely organic methods across their properties.
+They are not planning to stop using herbicides as they provide an inexpensive way to control undesirable weeds.
+However, the pilot helped them find new ways to amend soils and overseed with grass to maintain a strong vibrant turf.
+If the focus remains on keeping the turf vibrant and thriving, then herbicide application is minimal.